Name It. Change It. Talks to WaPo’s Erik Wemple

 Wemple: Perhaps I should be less descriptive and more judgmental.
 That might be a nice turn to make.

 Well that wrapped up our questions to Erik who seems to be continuing the trend.
-We’re not sure we’d want to encourage the political media class to comment on appearance but considering how often we find the random cataloging of women politician’s clothing and hair in news stories a little turnabout should expose how blatantly one-sided (ie sexist) such commentary is.Published by Rachel Larris on 09/12/2012
+We’re not sure we’d want to encourage the political media class to comment on appearance but considering how often we find the random cataloging of women politician’s clothing and hair in news stories a little turnabout should expose how blatantly one-sided (ie sexist) such commentary is.Published by Kate McCarthy on 09/12/2012